MeghnaShetty96/Microsoft-PowerBI-Projects/National Clothing Chain/README.md

 # National CLothing Chain
-An online national clothing chain needs your help creating a targeted marketing campaign.
+An online national clothing chain needs help in creating a targeted marketing campaign.
 Sales have been flat and they want to lure lost customers back.
 They want to advertise specific products to specific customers in specific locations, but they don’t know who to target.
 They have three products in mind:

 Shirt: $25

 Sweater: $100

 Leather Bag: $1,000

 # Analysis Questions: